 As a new gardener, I was disappointed to see my containerized tomatoes starting to look more like apple dolls ~ those wrinkled faces made from withered apples.
 I thought I had given them plenty of water and nutrients, but the fruit looked awful.

-When a plant is severely root bound, it may be necessary to cut the ring formation to encourage outward growth.
-To do this, use a sharp knife and cut vertical lines up the side of the root ball in several places.
+When a plant is severely root-bound, it may be necessary to cut the circling roots to encourage outward growth.
+To do this, use a clean, sharp knife.
+Cut vertical lines up the side of the root ball in several places.
 You only need to go in an inch or so.
-Using your fingers, pull the bottom roots outward as you place the plant in new soil.
+Then tickle the bottom roots outward as you place the plant in new soil.

-Be sure to water well and your plants will grow new roots to support delicious above-ground growth!
+Be sure to water this traumatized plant well.
+Before long, these plants will grow new roots to support delicious above-ground growth!

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.